Renfrewshire (historic): Settlements

 In modern times, the chief settlements in Renfrewshire have been the towns of Paisley and Greenock and to this day they retain their status as the county's largest and second largest towns respectively.
 In the late 19th century, the county was subdivided into two wards centred on these towns, the Upper Ward (Paisley) and Lower Ward (Greenock).

 Renfrew was the only town in the county to hold status as a royal burgh.
 Three other considerable towns, Paisley, Greenock and Port Glasgow, were designated as parliamentary burghs.
-Barrhead, Pollokshaws (now part of the City of Glasgow), Gourock, and Johnstone were, during parts of the 19th and 20th century, police burghs as a result of their larger population, giving greater powers of local governance to local burgh authorities.
+Barrhead, Pollokshaws (now part of the Glasgow City council area), Gourock, and Johnstone were, during parts of the 19th and 20th century, police burghs as a result of their larger population, giving greater powers of local governance to local burgh authorities.
 The county also contains a number of significantly sized villages, such as Kilmacolm, Neilston and Lochwinnoch.

 These administrative separations are entirely extinct, with unitary councils in Renfrewshire's three modern council areas - Inverclyde (West), Renfrewshire (Central) and East Renfrewshire - holding full statutory powers of local government.
 Many of these settlements continue to be represented by community councils, sponsored by the local authority, albeit without any distinct powers.